AmberMurray/css-sandbox/README.md

 Check it out here: https://csssandbox.herokuapp.com/

 You are also welcome to fork and/or clone this repo.
-Run npm install from the command line to download all the fun!
+Run `npm install` and `npm start` from the command line to download all the fun and run it!
 Open the app in any browser via http://localhost:3000/ (or the port of your choice).
 Enjoy!

 # Features